sindresorhus/lock-cli/readme.md

 # lock-cli

-> Lock your Mac from the command-line
+> Lock your system from the command-line

-Convenience npm package for the [`lock` binary](https://github.com/sindresorhus/macos-lock).
+Shows the login screen the next time you use the computer.

+Supports macOS and Windows.

 ## Install